 A friend of mine (@moeffju) quit Twitter recently.
 I think this is not unreasonable if you think about how Twitter wants to change itself to monetize better.
-Because every move they make is making Twitter worse for most of the heavier users.
-I’m sympathetic to his move although his reasons where different.
+Every move they make is making Twitter worse for most of the heavier users.
+I’m sympathetic to @moeffju’s move although his reasons where different.

 But I also noticed that in international technology circles many people use their Twitter username as the only digitally means of identification or connection.

 I’ve been to the European Ruby Camp (eurucamp) three weeks ago.
-Most attendees predominently referred to themselves either on their name tag or on the eurucamp website using their Twitter nick.
+Most attendees predominently referred to themselves using their Twitter nick either on their name tag or on the eurucamp website.

-Some “hip” websites having their focus on user communication like messaging or some form of feed also only use the Twitter username (I cannot remember the sites off the top of my head).
+Some “hip” websites having their focus on user communication like messaging or some form of feed only use the Twitter username as well (I cannot remember the sites off the top of my head).

 Am I Also Quitting Twitter?

-So my feeling of leaving Twitter is like I’m going to isolate myself.
+Leaving Twitter feels to me like I’m going to isolate myself.
 Because the most compelling reason of using Twitter is that you can follow people and/or communicating with them directly without asking for email addresses or friendship requests first.
 A very loose and open network of people.